dtao/PhilosopherDeveloper/source/posts/2019-07-18-the-case-for-promoting-over-hiring.md

 For anyone who wants to be promoted, this is great advice.
 Getting a promotion is ultimately a matter of _convincing_ someone---sometimes it's your manager, sometimes it's a committee---that you'll be effective in a new role.
-And the easiest way to convince someone of something [is always to do all of the work for them](/posts/dont-make-me-think.html).
+And the easiest way to convince someone of something is always [to do all of the work for them](/posts/dont-make-me-think.html).
 Put another way, the advice says:
-"Make the decision easy for your manager by doing the job you want, so they don't feel they're taking a risk on you."
+Make the decision easy for your manager by making it for them.
+Go ahead and do the job you want, and then they won't feel they're taking a risk on you.

 I recently wrote about [advice vs. guidelines](/posts/advice-vs-guidelines) because I wanted to write about this topic.
 While the above tip is great _advice_, it does not make for great guidelines.
-To explain why I think this, I will start by describing the dual nature of promotions.
+To understand why, let's take a brief detour to discuss the dual nature of promotions.

 ## Reward vs. opportunity